sanju99/snakemake_tutorial_BST281/README.md

 Each FASTQ file has a sample name, named like `ERRXXXXXXX`.
 Download the 2 FASTQ files for each sample and place them in the corresponding `results/ERRXXXXXXX` folder in this repository.

 Leave the files in that directory (i.e., don't make a separate subdirectory within `results/ERRXXXXXXX` for the FASTQ files).

+Instead of downloading the FASTQ files from the SRA GUI, you can download them through the command line using `sratoolkit`.
+Installing it is a bit involved, and the instructions are on this <a href="https://github.com/ncbi/sra-tools/wiki" target="_blank">wiki</a>.
+If you are able to install and use it, you can use the rule `download_input_FASTQ_files` in the `rules.smk` file to download the FASTQ files.

 ## 3. Install Visual Studio Code (Optional)